xiongyu0523/AzureRTOS-ThreadX-For-Arduino/examples/demo_blink_serialread/readme.md

 **Actions**: How to implement a single thread using ThreadX; How to implement multiple threads using ThreadX

-**Final code**: View the full ThreadX multi-threaded Blink code example on [GitHub](<to do>).
+**Final code**: View the full ThreadX multi-threaded Blink code example on [GitHub](./demo_blink_serialread.ino).

 ### Prerequisites
 - Have the [Arduino IDE 1.8.x](https://www.arduino.cc/en/software) installed.
 - Have a device using an [ATSAMD21 or ATSAMD51](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/32-bit-mcus/sam-32-bit-mcus/sam-d) chip.
-View this [list](https://github.com/xiongyu0523/AzureRTOS-ThreadX-For-Arduino/tree/main#hardware-support) of verified boards.
+View this [list](https://aka.ms/hackster/ThreadXforArduino/hardware) of verified boards.

-_The following was run on Windows 11, Arduino IDE 1.8.19, and the Arduino MKR WiFi 1010._
+_The following was run on Windows 11, Arduino IDE 1.8.19, and the Arduino MKR WiFi 1010, and the Seeed Studio Wio Terminal._

 ## Setup

+**Estimated Time:** 5 min

 1. Open the Arduino IDE.